 Do not use financial aid to pay for remedial (non-college-credit) classes.
 Dyscalculics and minorities have slim chances of passing remedial and college algebra classes in a lecture format (less than 1% to 8% pass).
 You probably cannot keep up with the speed, and will struggle for want of just-in-time resources.
 A self-paced, programmed format is better for anyone with a history of math learning difficulty.
 Only 50% of all students pass College Algebra.

-A placement test and will direct you to enroll in classes that do not count for college credit (or toward your degree) because they are below college-level in content.
-Remedial or developmental or introductory examples: MATH 085, MAT 099, MATH 1895.
-Find a college with a new success program for struggling math learners.
+A placement test will direct you to enroll in classes that do not count for college credit (or toward your degree) because they are below college level in content.
+Remedial or developmental or introductory examples include MATH 085, MAT 099, and MATH 1895.
+Find a college with a success program for struggling math learners.